icebroke/Technical_Assessment_Full_Stack_Developer_1/backend/README.md

     ```
     npm install or pnpm install
     ```
-3. Make sure that the database configuration setup as same as in the **.env.dev** file.
+3. Make sure that the database configuration setup is the same as in the **.env.dev** file.
     ```
     # Database Config
     DB_HOST="localhost"